 Arrays are a perfect way to first introduce multiplication and start practicing the multiplication facts.
 This new game aims to help students practice multiplication by finding the correct array after multiplying two numbers.
 While playing students gain visual understanding of the multiplication facts and the multiplication properties.

-- Two face 6 dice
+- Two face 6 dice (or use the spinner)

 - A place marker for each player